 Before you charge outside and begin grazing, a word of caution.
 There are some harmful and even deadly plants growing out there too.
 Make your first stop the library or bookstore to get an identification book of wild edible plants that is specific to your area or download an identification guide to your e-reader.
 Don’t overlook the importance of properly identifying what you are about to eat.
 Something as sweet and innocent looking as a buttercup can make you very sick.

-Lamb's quarters (Chenopodium album) are super-nutritious weeds containing three times the calcium and at least twice the other nutrients found in spinach.
+- Lamb’s quarters (Chenopodium album) are super-nutritious weeds containing three times the calcium and at least twice the other nutrients found in spinach.
 It is second only to the dandelion as the most popularly eaten weed.
 Its dull, bluish-green leaves look like they have been dusted with powder.
-The young plants can be eaten raw in a salad and the older plants can be cooked briefly and eaten like spinach.
+The young shoots and leaves can be eaten raw in a salad and the older plants can be cooked briefly (sauteed or steamed) and eaten like spinach.

-- Purslane (Portulaca oleracea) has low-growing, fat, succulent leaves and stems which are edible raw or cooked.
-It is loaded with iron, vitamins B,C,&E, and beta-carotene and it is one of the highest vegetable sources for heart-healthy omega-3 fatty acids.
-Its mild nutty flavor is a ncie addition to a summer salad.
+- Purslane (Portulaca oleracea) has low-growing “weed” found in shady areas and moist garden beds.
+Its fat, succulent leaves and stems which are edible raw or cooked.
+It’s a nutritional powerhouse! loaded with iron, vitamins B,C,&E, and beta-carotene and it is one of the highest vegetable sources for heart-healthy omega-3 fatty acids.
+Purslane’s mild nutty flavor is a nice addition to a summer salad or stir-fry.
+Read more about purslane.

 - Shepherd’s purse (Capsella bursa-pastoris) got its name from its heart-shaped seed pods but it is best used as a cooked green early in the season before the seed pods appear.
 The long green leaves form a rosette over the ground and have a mild mustardy flavor.